Makati City, Philippines

 If you are thinking about moving to Makati City, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Makati City can vary greatly depending on the type and size of the property.
 For a one-bedroom apartment in the city center, the average monthly rent is typically around 30,000 to 50,000 Philippine Pesos.
 If you're looking to buy, a condo unit in a prime location in Makati can cost anywhere from 5 million to 15 million Philippine Pesos.
 However, prices can go much higher for luxury properties or houses in exclusive subdivisions.
-It's important to note that these are average prices and actual costs can vary based on factors such as exact location, property condition, and market trends," explained one expat living in Makati City, Philippines.
+It's important to note that these are average prices and actual costs can vary based on factors such as exact location, property condition, and market trends," said one expat in Makati City.

 How do I meet people in Makati City?